 All of our coffees that are available in our shop are SCAA graded and whether it is one of our single origins or our bespoke blends, every single bean has been given the seal of approval by the SCAA.

 Many of the coffees available on supermarket shelves are not SCAA graded.
 We are not saying that you won’t like the taste however, once you have brewed and tasted speciality coffee you will almost certainly never go back to many of the brands that you once thought were delicious that you use in your coffee machines or cafetieres.

 Choosing Great Coffee

 Speciality coffee is one of the drinks where there is no shortage of know-it-alls, similar to wine drinkers.
 You should always aim to buy the best coffee, not to become a know-it-all yourself, but to enjoy and share the best coffee possible.
 As a result, you should take some time to find authentic coffee sellers that are not the commercially available brands that are marketed to the masses.
-Instead, look at quality coffees that provide unique tastes according to the region or country it was grown.
+Instead, look at quality coffees that provide unique tastes according to the region or country it was grown in.

 Storing your coffee beans

 Once you’ve purchased your coffee beans, you should take care to store them well.
 All of our coffee comes in a resealable valved bag.
 You should never place your beans in the refrigerator since the beans are porous and will absorb the flavour and smells of other foods and items.

 When you need to buy coffee, you should only buy amounts that you know you will use whilst still fresh.
 They should be stored at room temperature in a clean area.
 Why not try our coffee subscription service and save 10%.
 You will receive your Quirky Coffee every month without having to worry about being with your favourite brew!